apereo/cas/docs/cas-server-documentation/integration/ADFS-Integration.md

 ## Troubleshooting

 Be aware of clock drift issues between CAS and the ADFS server.
-Validation failures of the response do show up in the logs, and the request is routed back to ADFA again, causing redirect loops.
+Validation failures of the response do show up in the logs, and the request is routed back to
+ ADFS again, causing redirect loops.